 Each of us experiences a different slice of the same physical reality.
 None of us know all of it, yet we assume it is the same.
-However, the effect of our localized experiences imprints uniquely on each one of us.
+Our mindset is built from stimuli into concepts.
+The effect of our localized experiences imprints uniquely on each one of us.
 The decisions we make and the behaviors we perform are based on our internal understanding of what the external reality is.
 The formation of our internal (mental) worldview is crucial for understanding how we think and behave.

 Our shared genetic heritage automatically, before consciousness, fills in missing data.
 For instance, our visual space does not have holes for things we don’t see.
 However our internal worldview is not exclusively sensory, it is also built by our needs, fears, wants, and goals.
 The sources of these non-tangible aspects of our worldview will be developed in Brain through the Ages and Development to the Adult Mind.

 Although we share a broad genetics, there are specific individual differences, like neural threshold levels, which idiosyncratically mold the way sensory data is categorized.